ahjadann/ahjadann.github.io/src/content/blog/first-post.md

 ---
 Hey there this is Tobi.

-Apparently there has to be this one blog post since this is a nice but blog related theme.
+Since this is indeed a nice but blog related theme there pparently has to be this one blog post.
 I won't use this site for blogging, so please don't expect any posts.
 This is only for me showing off stuff I do or make and to play around with stuff.

 Regardless, feel free to check this place out!